 Low rentals and employment opportunities, make this region an attractive option for living on rent.

-“In Noida, sectors 74 and 78 are the ideal places to live on rent, due to its proximity to employment hubs in Noida and Greater Noida,” explains Parmar.
+“In Noida, Sector 74 and Sector 78 are the ideal places to live on rent, due to its proximity to employment hubs in Noida and Greater Noida,” explains Parmar.

 Other sectors that have large demand for rental accommodation in Noida, include sectors 137 and 144.
 “In the luxury segment that many diplomats and expatriates look for, Diplomatic Enclave, Golf Links, Sundar Nagar, Prithvi Raj Road and Jor Bag, are some options,” adds Parmar.